Space: 1999: Special effects, design and music

-Series 1
+Making of Series 1

+Two series of the programme were produced, each composed of 24 episodes.
+Production of the first series was from November 1973 to February 1975.

 As the November 1973 start date approached, George Bellak fell out with Gerry Anderson over creative issues and left the production.
 Story consultant Christopher Penfold acted as head writer, bringing in American writer Edward di Lorenzo and Irish poet Johnny Byrne as script editors.
 Penfold reworked Bellak's opening episode into a one-hour draft first re-titled "Turning Point", then finalised as "Breakaway".

-One week before live action filming commenced, Visual Effects Supervisor Brian Johnson and his team began work on the visual effects sequences for the first episode at Bray Studios near Maidenhead, Berkshire on 5 November 1973.
+One week before live action filming commenced, Brian Johnson and his team began work on the visual effects sequences for the first episode at Bray Studios near Maidenhead, Berkshire on 5 November 1973.
 For the first six weeks, no usable footage resulted until the team discovered a dragging brake had affected film speed.
 Studio rehearsals commenced at Elstree Studios near Borehamwood, Hertfordshire on 12 November 1973.
 During filming of the first episode, it became apparent that the troubled Elstree was under the threat of imminent closure.
-One weekend, the company secretly relocated sets, props, costumes, etc., to Pinewood Studios at Iver Heath, Buckinghamshire, resulting in a union blacklisting of the production.
+One weekend, the company secretly relocated the production to Pinewood Studios at Iver Heath, Buckinghamshire, resulting in a union blacklisting of the production.

-Scheduled for ten days' filming, "Breakaway" overran an additional fifteen days.
+Scheduled to be completed in 10 days, filming on "Breakaway" overran by more than two weeks.
 Lee Katzin was a perfectionist and demanded take after take of scenes; even coverage of reaction shots of the background extras required running a whole scene from beginning to end.
 His two-hour director's cut was assembled and sent to ITC New York for a viewing.
 Abe Mandell was horrified by the finished product.
 Anderson re-wrote several key scenes and, after three days of re-shoots, re-edited the pilot into a one-hour episode that appeased the fears of ITC.
 Katzin was not asked back to the programme after the filming of his second episode "Black Sun", which also ran over schedule.

 Scheduled for a twelve-month shoot, the twenty-four episodes took fifteen months to complete, with the production experiencing a number of difficulties.
 Britain's mandatory three-day work week in the early months of 1974 and the unplugging of the National Grid during the coal shortages due to industrial unrest of the early 1970s did not delay filming, for Pinewood had its own generators, but it affected film processing because the lab was an off-site contractor.